daniellawrence/go-links-python/README.md

 TODO
 -----

-* Save GoRecords into a database
+* -Save GoRecords into a database-
 * Add OAuth2
 ** Show "your" go-links
 * Push lots of things into a `settings.py` file